-Those are questions that require sometimes full-on lectures but we will try to be as concise as possible.
+Those questions sometimes require full-on lectures, but we will try to be as concise as possible.
 Don’t worry – we brought a friend to guide you through the topic.
-Meet (drum roll please) … Ivory!
+Meet (drum roll, please) … Ivory!

 Ivory is a model of the perfect graphic designer (or as perfect as it can get).
 Even though Ivory is a machine, we can describe her as easy-going, persistent, and unique.
 She has been working in the design industry for over 15 years now and has a lot of wisdom to share.

 Let’s start at the very beginning.
 Who is a graphic designer?
 What does a graphic designer do?

 A graphic designer is a person that uses visuals (typography, photographs, illustrations, and graphic elements) to create a piece of design.
 As the American Institute of Graphic Arts (AIGA) explains, designers use their artworks “to construct messages that attract attention, cause us to think about their meaning, and stay in our memories over time.”
 In a way, graphic designers are communicators that help with spreading information in a visual dimension.

 If you think about the whole process of designing from start to finish, the main scope of work includes:

 - Briefing the project and organizational matters like goals, deadlines, payments, etc. with a client.

 - Brainstorming ideas for the designs.